xli1224/stephenmcd.github.com/_posts/tumblr/2011-02-01-how-i-now-know-node.md

 [Express](http://expressjs.com/) provides basic URL routing to functions that will typically perform some application logic and hand off data to a template to be rendered.
 It contains integration points for a handful of different templating libraries and it also contains a simple middleware system.
-I’d definitely consider it to be a micro framework, but it’s a great start at whipping your Node.js application into a well defined structure.
+I'd definitely consider it to be a micro framework, but it's a great start at whipping your Node.js application into a well defined structure.

 #### Socket.io